lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 All of the variables that are defined in that manner are collected, and sorted alphabetically; the resulting list is then used to resolve artifacts for that dbuild run.
+If at least one variable is defined in ``vars.dbuild.resolvers``, the default list specified in ``dbuild.properties`` will be ignored.

 For example, a configuration file could define: